 (1) It’s not about God fitting into our story, but us fitting into God’s story.

 I think many of us come to the Bible and want to “get something out of it”—which is okay.
 However, it can create this idea that the Bible is only valuable if it proves to me how it fits into my life.
-So, we come across a genealogy and there’s no little nuggets or quick takeaways, so we turn the page.
+So when we come across a genealogy and there’s no little nuggets or quick takeaways, we turn the page.

 But the Bible’s purpose is to draw us into the grand narrative of the Lord and his people.
 It draws us out of darkness and into the light of the gospel.
 The Scriptures are the real story.
 We have to figure out how our lives fit into the Bible.
 Genealogies, number tables, and lists of land allotments all have a purpose in the story that God is telling if we are willing to sit down and listen.